Self-Training for End-to-End Speech Recognition: Semi-supervised Self-training

-To perform self-training, we first bootstrap an acoustic model $P_{\textrm{AM}}$ on the paired data set $\D$ by maximizing the objective in Equation~\ref{eq:supobj}.
-We also train a language model $P_{\textrm{LM}}$ on $\mathcal{Y}$.
-We then use the acoustic model and the language model to generate a pseudo-label for each unlabelled example $X \in \mathcal{X}$ by solving Equation~\ref{eq:inference}.
-This gives us a pseudo paired data set $\bar{\D} = \{(X_i, \bar{Y}_i) \mid X_i \in \mathcal{X}\}$.
-We then train a new acoustic model on the equally-weighted concatenation of both $\D$ and $\bar{\D}$ with the objective
+In a semi-supervised setting, we have an unlabelled audio data set $\mathcal{X}$ and an unpaired text data set $\mathcal{Y}$ in addition to $\D$.
+We first train an acoustic model on $\D$ by maximizing the objective in Equation~\ref{eq:supobj}.
+We also train an LM on $\mathcal{Y}$.
+We then combine the two models to generate a pseudo-label for each unlabelled example by solving Equation~\ref{eq:inference} and obtain a pseudo paired data set $\bar{\D} = \{(X_i, \bar{Y}_i) \mid X_i \in \mathcal{X}\}$.
+A new acoustic model can be trained on the combination of $\D$ and $\bar{\D}$ with the objective